Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 Shoulder Muscle Anatomy

-Our deltoids have three different groups of muscle fibres: the front delts, side delts, and rear delts.
+Our shoulders have three different groups of muscle fibres: the front delts, side delts, and rear delts.
 They all have different functions, making it impossible to train them all with a single lift (though the overhead press comes close).
 Our front delts push stuff away, our side delts lift stuff out to the sides, and our rear delts pull stuff in.

 Diagram showing shoulder muscle anatomy and exercises for the front delts, side delts, and rear delts.